alekseyl/niceql/README.md

 # Niceql

-This is a small, nice, simple and dependentless solution for SQL prettifiyng for Ruby.
+This is a small, nice, simple and no-dependency solution for SQL prettifying for Ruby.
 It can be used in an irb console without any dependencies ( run bin/console and look for examples ).

 Any reasonable suggestions on formatting/coloring are welcome